JordanL2/ModularCalculator/README.md

 * Should '? :' operator be renamed 'then else'?
 To be consistent with other boolean operators.
 * Terminator blocker (eg '\_')
 * Terminator blocked by preceding operator / expectation of a value
+* Should default string quote char be " ?

 ## Functions
 * Display operator/function syntax info on parameter validation error